First measurement of $\eta$ production in neutrino interactions on argon with MicroBooNE

 The sample of $\eta$ candidate events is additionally employed to reconstruct the invariant mass of the hadronic system to probe the excited resonance.
 This is calculated using additional information from the hadronic system produced in the interaction.
 If protons are identified as exiting the neutrino vertex, then the leading proton is combined with the 4-vector of the $\eta$ to calculate the mass $W$ of the hadronic system.
 Protons are identified through the particle identification methods presented in Ref.~\cite{bib:uB_PID}.
 The reconstructed $W$ is shown in Fig.~\ref{fig:recow} for the events selected by the analysis.

 The data and simulation show good agreement, and the distribution peaks at $\sim$1.5 GeV in agreement with the expectation that most $\eta$ particles are produced though an excitation of the $N(1535)$ resonance.
 In absolute terms, there are over one order of magnitude more $\pi^0$ candidates than selected $\eta$ candidate events.
 The $\pi^0$ dominated distribution shows a clear separation from that for $\eta$ candidates, peaking at $\sim$1.2 GeV as expected for events produced through an excitation of the $\Delta(1232)$ resonance.
+Isolating $\eta$ production events allows to suppress the large rate of $\Delta(1232)$ events which would otherwise swamp higher resonances making their study challenging.
 This represents the first demonstration of the ability to identify higher-order resonances other than the $\Delta(1232)$ in neutrino-nucleus interactions and provides a new powerful tool for the study of RES interactions.

 In summary, this letter presents the first cross section measurement of $\nu$-Ar $\eta$ production.
 Future measurements of $\eta$ production in MicroBooNE will benefit from additional data for higher statistics measurements.
 The measurement of $\eta$ production in LArTPCs launched through this work will further flourish with the SBND~\cite{bib:SBN_REVIEW} and DUNE-ND~\cite{bib:DUNE_ND} detectors which will leverage significantly larger neutrino flux in order to report results with $\gtrsim 10^3$ candidate events.
-These measurements will have a significant impact on measurements of resonant interaction processes and, in particular, a unique ability to constrain higher-order resonances above the $\Delta(1232)$.
+These will have a significant impact on measurements of resonant interaction processes and, in particular, a unique ability to constrain higher-order resonances above the $\Delta(1232)$ up to uncertainties in their branching ratios.
+Future high statistics cross section measurements of $\eta$ production will nonetheless have to confront challenges in constraining the sizeable single- and multi-$\pi^0$ background processes which are subject to large modeling uncertainties, with particular attention needed in how sideband constraints are used to extrapolate background predictions into the signal region.
 In addition, these samples will provide a new tool for the calibration of EM showers that are of particular importance to the oscillation and BSM physics programs that are being carried out with these detectors.